yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Hobbit.prototype = Object.create(Being.prototype); // 5
 {% endhighlight %}

 Constructors come with a special '.prototype' property that stores methods each new instance will have reference to via the [prototype chain].
 Were we to try to call 'bilbo.move()' we would get an error.
-While 'Hobbit' is now able to inherit properties from 'Being', we have not established any other relation.
+While 'Hobbit()' is now able to inherit properties from 'Being()', we have not established any other relation.

 On line 5, 'Object.create(Being.prototype)' creates a new object whose own prototype is 'Being.prototype'.
-Now when we call bilbo.move() it will first look to see if bilbo itself has a '.move()' method, and since it does not, it looks down the prototype chain and sees '.move()' on 'Being' - bilbo is now able to move!
+Now when we call bilbo.move() it will first look to see if bilbo itself has a '.move()' method, and since it does not, it looks down the prototype chain and sees '.move()' on 'Being' - 'bilbo' is now able to move!

 Remember I mentioned that all constructors come with a special '.prototype' property?
 Well, that prototype property itself contains a '.constructor' property that stores a reference to the constructor that was used to instantiate that object.
 After line 5, 'Hobbit''s '.constructor' property was overwritten.
+It looks down the prototype chain and finds 'Being()''s '.constructor' property:

 {% highlight javascript %}
   console.log(bilbo.constructor); // gives us 'Being'